getsling/AppTemplate/style.md

 # Gangverk iOS code style
 We should all use the same code style in our projects, it makes it easier to jump into someone else's code and keeps everything clean and easy to read.

 We use Apple's existing [Coding Guidelines for Cocoa](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CodingGuidelines/CodingGuidelines.html).

-Just to highlight how our code should look:
+Sadly their code snippets and file templates don't always follow the same code style, so to highlight how our code should look:

 ```objective-c
 - (NSString *)doStufWithPerson:(Person *)person {